Table of Contents

 Everything About Cookies

 A cookie is a small text file containing some data.
-That data can vary, but it is generally used to identify you in some way to give you the best user experience.
-For example, if you are shopping online, a cookie is used to keep track of all the items in your shopping cart, so you don’t have to check out each item separately.
+The data can vary, but companies generally utilize it to identify you to provide you with the best user experience.
+For example, if you are shopping online, a cookie keeps track of all the items in your shopping cart, so you don’t have to check out each item separately.

-Cookies are stored in the browser’s cookie folder on a user’s computer.
+The browser stores cookies in its cookie folder on the user’s computer.
 Because cookies are just essential text files, they don’t contain any viruses.

 Everything About GDPR

 GDPR is short for General Data Protection Regulation.
-This is a data privacy and protection act under the European Union and the European Economic Area.
+This data privacy and protection act is under the European Union and the European Economic Area.

 The sole purpose of this act is to provide control and rights to internet users over their data to ensure website operators aren’t misusing cookies.
 Users must be offered the choice to share their data or deny sharing, and cookie data must not be fetched without a user’s consent.
 Requesting such consent is the purpose of plugins such as CookieYes.

-Now that we have learned about cookies and GDPR, we know that a GDPR cookie consent plugin is essential.
-This is because it will keep you in compliance with GDPR and reassure your website visitors that you will only save their data if given permission.
+Now that we have learned about cookies and GDPR, we know a GDPR cookie consent plugin is essential.
+This is because it will keep you compliant with GDPR and reassure your website visitors that you will only save their data if given permission.

 Next, let’s learn how to ensure you have a smooth cookie request process by resolving the flash issue that can occur with the CookieYes plugin.